 How you will benefit from this training

-About 700,000 people in the UK live with autism.
-This will include your employees, colleagues, customers, pupils and service users.
+This will include your employees, colleagues, customers, volunteers, pupils and service users.

 - PowerPoint presentation

 - Video work

 Group size: 25 maximum

 Toucan Diversity Training is a proudly user-led organisation that specialises in raising awareness for issues surrounding disability.

 Our Disability Confident Leader accreditation means you can be sure you will be receiving the best training for your company.